ITPATJIDR/nginx_substitutions_filter/openresty-keycloak-gateway/README.md

 1. **401 Unauthorized**: Check JWT token validity and Keycloak configuration
 2. **502 Bad Gateway**: Ensure the Express app is running and accessible
 3. **SSL Verification**: The gateway is configured with `ssl_verify = "no"` for development
+4. **Health Check Failures**:
+   - Use `/gateway-health` for Docker health checks (no auth required)
+   - Use `/health` to check the backend app through the gateway (no auth required)
+   - Regular endpoints like `/` still require JWT authentication

 ## Production Considerations